gammatrue/epicgames/README.md

 # epicgames
-visit https://epicgames.com and copy-paste the code to adguard
+visit https://epicgames.com and copy-paste the code to adguard or ublock user filter